Read and listen to the “Our Father” prayer

 Ask and it will be given to you

-Then he said to them: "If one of you has a friend and at midnight goes to him and says: 'Friend, lend me three loaves of bread, because a friend has come to me from a journey and I have nothing to offer him,' and if the one from interior replies: "Don't bother me, the door is already closed, my children and I are in bed, I can't get up to give you the loaves", I tell you that, even if he won't get up to give them to him because he is his friend, at least because of his intrusiveness he will get up and give him as many as he needs.
+Then he said to them: “Suppose one of you has a friend and goes to him at midnight and says to him, ‘Friend, lend me three loaves of bread, for a friend of mine has come to me from a journey and I have nothing to offer him,’ and if he answers from within: ‘Do not bother me, the door is already closed, I and my children are in bed, I cannot get up to give you the bread,’ I tell you that, even if he will not get up to give them to him because he is his friend, at least for his persistence he will get up to give him as many as he needs.

 Well, I tell you: ask and it will be given to you, seek and you will find, knock and it will be opened to you.
-Because whoever asks receives and whoever seeks finds and whoever knocks will be opened.
-Which father between you, if the son asks him for a fish, will he give him a snake instead of a fish?
-Or if he asks for an egg, will he give him a scorpion?
+For everyone who asks receives and he who seeks finds and to him who knocks it will be opened.
+What father among you, if the son asks for a fish, will give him a snake instead of a fish?
+Or if he asks for an egg, will give him a scorpion?

-If you then, who are evil, know how to give good things to yours sons, the more the Father God of heaven will give the Holy Spirit to those who ask him!”
-(Lk 11,5-13).
+If you then, who are evil, know how to give good things to your children, how much more will your Father in heaven give the Holy Spirit to those who ask him!”
+(Lk 11:5-13).

 source © www.sanfrancescopatronoditalia.it published on 05-05-2017